ianstormtaylor/slate/lib/components/Readme.md

 This directory contains the React components that Slate renders.
 The only one that is publicly accessible is the `Editor`, which composes the others.
+But here's what they all do:

 #### Editor

 The `Editor` is the highest-level component that you render from inside your application.
-It's goal is to present a very clean API for the user, and to encapsulate all of the "plugin-level" logic.
+Its goal is to present a very clean API for the user, and to encapsulate all of the plugin-level logic.

+Many of the properties passed into the editor are combined to create a plugin of its own, that is given the highest priority.
+This makes overriding core logic super simple, without having to write a separate plugin.

 #### Content

 `Content` is rendered by the `Editor`.
-It's goal is to encapsulate all of the `contenteditable` logic, so that the `Editor` doesn't have to be aware of it.
-Therefore, `Content` handles things attaching event listeners to the DOM and triggering updates based on events.
+Its goal is to encapsulate all of the `contenteditable` logic, so that the `Editor` doesn't have to be aware of it.

+`Content` handles things attaching event listeners to the DOM and triggering updates based on events.
+However, it does not have any awareness of "plugins" as a concept, bubbling all of that logic up to the `Editor` itself.

-You'll notice there are **no** `Block` or `Inline` components here.
+You'll notice there are **no** `Block` or `Inline` components.
 That's because those rendering components are provided by the user, and rendered directly by the `Content` component.
 You can find the default renderers in the [`Core`](../plugins/core.js) plugin's logic.

 #### Text